 Concerns when starting a new sexual relationship

-As many survivors already know, cancer and its treatment may cause sexual side effects .
-These may include:
+In general, cancer treatment may cause sexual side effects that include:

 - Erectile dysfunction